Ziad235/FederatedLearning-RA/README.md

 ## Further Notes
 Please read the __Project_Information__ folder to learn and understand more about this project and its impactful results. <br />

-Federated Learning is a ground-breaking idea that advances the use of data privacy in and brings it at the forefront of producing highly scalable and reliable predicition and classification models. <br />
+Federated Learning is a ground-breaking idea that advances the use of data privacy in and brings it at the forefront of producing highly scalable and reliable prediction and classification models. <br />

 Feel free to reach out to [me](mailto:zmh6339@nyu.edu) and/or [Professor Fida Dankar](mailto:fd2242@nyu.edu) for any questions. <br />